allegroai/clearml-docs/docs/clearml_data/data_management_examples/data_man_folder_sync.md

 Dataset closed and finalized
 ```

-We can see that 2 files were added or modified, just as we expected!
+See that 2 files were added or modified, just as expected!